jrheard/blog/_posts/2019-06-15-roguelike.md

 I spent the past couple years volunteering in a couple of tech classes at a local high school, primarily in an introductory Python class led by an excellent teacher named Tamara O'Malley.
 I've written about this a [few](https://blog.jrheard.com/watercolorbot) [times](https://blog.jrheard.com/hypothesis-and-pexpect) [before](https://blog.jrheard.com/truthiness-and-short-circuit-evaluation-in-python).[^1] It was extremely fun, and it still hasn't really sunk in that it's over now.

-The students in this Python class were beginners - they had all had some exposure to programming before through block-based languages like [Snap!](https://snap.berkeley.edu/), but none of them had taken AP CS yet, to give you an idea of where they were at experience-wise.
+The students in this Python class were beginners - they had all done some programming in block-based languages like [Snap!](https://snap.berkeley.edu/), but none of them had taken AP CS yet, to give you an idea of where they were at experience-wise.

 As one of the final projects of the year, we had them write a little roguelike (a term with many definitions, which here I'm using to mean "a game where you're an `@` sign and you wander around an ASCII art world").
 We gave them some [starter code](https://repl.it/@jrheard/roguelike) and one of my usual [project writeups](https://blog.jrheard.com/python/roguelike) and turned them loose.